rblades/dhworkbook_master/docs/module-4/Exercises.md

 **NB It is always very important to record in your own notebooks what version of R you used for your analysis, what version of any R packages you installed and used, and so on because packages can go out of date.**

 In the table below I've gathered the exercises together under the headings of **Text**, **Networks**, **Maps**, and **Charts**.
 I've also added some entries that I am categorizing under **Art** The first is a series of exercises on [the sonification of data](http://programminghistorian.org/lessons/sonification) and the second is a guide [to making twitterbots](https://programminghistorian.github.io/ph-submissions/lessons/intro-to-twitterbots); the third is about glitching digital imagery.
 These approaches can provide surprising and novel insights into history, as they move from representing history digitally to **performing** it.
-Visit for instance [the final project in an undergraduate digital history class at the University of Saskatchewan by Daniel Ruten](https://danielruten.wordpress.com/2017/04/15/sonic-word-clouds-an-experiment-with-data-sonification-part-i-introduction/).
+Visit, for instance, [the final project in an undergraduate digital history class at the University of Saskatchewan by Daniel Ruten](https://danielruten.wordpress.com/2017/04/15/sonic-word-clouds-an-experiment-with-data-sonification-part-i-introduction/).
 Daniel translated simple wordclouds of a First World War diary into a profound auditory performance.
 I would be very interested indeed to see if any final projects in HIST3814o gave sonification or twitterbots or glitch a try.

 The exercises in this module are covered in the chart below: